-approach to spectrum management,49 and it will not depart from this approach unless there is a public policy reason to do so.
+49 Market-based approach for spectrum management means methods relying on market forces to ensure the efficient use of spectrum as a public resource.
+(From the Radio Spectrum Policy Framework (April unless there is a public policy reason to do so.
 The CA is open about the availability of spectrum, and a spectrum release plan governing a three-year period going forward was released pursuant to the Radio Spectrum Policy Framework that was announced in April 2007.
 Under the spectrum release plan, industry participants can bid for spectrum use rights through an open bidding or tendering process.
 To ensure industry participants are kept aware of the availability of spectrum, the spectrum release plan is updated annually on a rolling basis or as required taking into account the latest developments.
 Spectrum availability determines the number of market players in the industry.
 Currently, spectrum is auctioned and allocated by the CA through the latest spectrum release plan.
-Where spectrum has been previously allocated under an earlier release plan, it will be clearly stated in the current release plan.
+Where spectrum has been previously allocated under an earlier release plan, this will be clearly stated in the current release plan.

-The CA announced the spectrum release plan for 2017 to 2019 on 21 February 2017.
-According to the plan, no spectrum will be available for release during this period.50 Nonetheless, the CA has clearly stipulated that the release plan is non-binding, and it is not bound to allocate or assign any spectrum to any industry player.
+The CA announced the spectrum release plan for 2018 to 2020 on 26 July 2018.
+According to the plan, 4,500MHz of bandwidth is expected to be available for release to the market through auction, tendering or other appropriate means (subject to the outcome of consultation and the enactment of the relevant subsidiary legislation) in 2019.50 Nonetheless, the CA has clearly stipulated that the release plan is non-binding, and it is not bound to allocate or assign any spectrum to any industry player.
 All allocation of spectrum, as and when such allocation is made, is subject to the CA's discretion.